FoilDock Strategic Render 03: Wide-angle industrial overview of the shipyard deployment.

 United Nations Environment Programme (UNEP)

-• Has described these beaching zones as "toxic hotspots" where lead, mercury, and arsenic are washed directly into the ocean by the daily tide.
+• Has described these beaching zones as "toxic hotspots" where lead, mercury, and arsenic are washed directly into the ocean.

 International Federation for Human Rights (FIDH)